How To Protect Your Culinary School Education

 Once you’ve determined where you’d like your career to look like, think about what types of educational training are required.
 For those seeking entry-level work, a two-year community college degree is typically a great way to go; however, if you want to skip the grunt work to go right to restaurant management, a four-year Bachelor degree might be more appropriate.

-In the same way, if you want to make a large impression on the hottest restaurant scenes, a big name school (like the Culinary Institute of America) can go a long way in getting you the right skills and connections.
+In the same way, if you want to make a large impression on the hottest restaurant scenes, a big name school (like The International Culinary Schools at The Art Institutes) can go a long way in getting you the right skills and connections.
 If you’d rather make good food in your small hometown, a big name school might go completely unrecognized.

 Learn About the School